dfelinto/blender-manual/manual/animation/constraints/motion_tracking/object_solver.rst

    Object Solver Constraint panel.

 Active Clip
-   Receive tracking data from the active movie clip in the Movie Clip editor.
+   Receive tracking data from the scene's :ref:`Active Clip <bpy.types.Scene.active_clip>`.
    If unchecked, an option appears to choose from the other clips.

 Object